-Amy Sarch, Director of General Education Gregory Hall, Room 154, (540) 542-6534, asarch@su.edu
+Amy Sarch, Associate Vice President for Academic Affairs Gregory Hall, Room 157, (540) 542-6534, asarch@su.edu

 The general education program is required of all students entering Shenandoah University as a first-year/freshman.
 This requirement is in addition to the college/school requirements and the major/program of study requirements.
 Transfer students should consult with their advisor and/or the director of general education concerning their general education requirements.